EricLarG4/g4dbr/README.md

 #### pdf reports

-To be able to generate reports in pdf (Word and HTML are also possible out of the box), `tinytex` (a lightweight LaTeX distribution) must be installed.
+To be able to generate reports in pdf (Word and HTML reports are possible out of the box), `tinytex` (a lightweight LaTeX distribution) must be installed.

 Install the package with `install.packages('tinytex')`, then finish the installation using `tinytex::install_tinytex()`.